 You cannot love a God you don’t trust – not completely – and you will not worship a God you don’t trust, not completely.
 So… do you trust God?
 Do you love Him?
-Then worship Him.
-Right now – no excuses, no requirements, no perfect timing, no conditions.
-WORSHIP.
+Then praise and worship will be your faith in action, the “proof” that what you say you believe is really true.
 The world defines “trust” as, “the assured reliance on the character, ability, strength, or truth of someone; dependence on something future or contingent : HOPE.”
-The Bible defines trust as giving yourself and all that concerns you to the Lord, “with all your heart” and then “leaning not on your own understanding.”
+The Bible defines trust as giving yourself and all that concerns you to the Lord, freely, without condition or qualification – “with all your heart” and then “leaning not on your own understanding.”
 (Proverbs 3:5)

 - The Bible says, “And those who know your name put their trust in you, for you, O Lord, have not forsaken those who seek you.”
 (Psalm 9:10)